MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-insight-types.md

 ms.service: powerbi
 ms.subservice: powerbi-ai
 ms.topic: conceptual
-ms.date: 01/09/2023
+ms.date: 02/14/2024
 LocalizationGroup: Dashboards
 ---
 # Types of insights supported by Power BI

 [!INCLUDE[consumer-appliesto-yyny](../includes/consumer-appliesto-yyny.md)]

-You can ask Power BI to look through your data and find interesting trends and patterns.
+Ask Power BI to look through your data and find interesting trends and patterns.
 These trends and patterns are presented as visuals called *Insights*.
 Insights are available for visuals on dashboards, visuals in reports, and entire report pages.

-To learn how to use Insights, see [View data insights on dashboard tiles with Power BI](end-user-insights.md).
+To learn how to use dashboard Insights, see [View data insights on dashboard tiles with Power BI](end-user-insights.md).

 [ ![Screenshot of a set of Insights with the Insights panel highlighted.](media/end-user-insight-types/power-bi-insight-line.png) ](media/end-user-insight-types/power-bi-insight-line.png)